 Troubleshooting in a Pick-to-Light system

-Malfunctions in a Pick-to-Light system must be found and eliminated quickly.
-In this article, we explain the possible causes and the methods for eliminating faults.
+Faults in a Pick-to-Light system must be found and eliminated quickly.
+In this article, we will explain the possible causes and the methods for eliminating the faults.

 Where can faults occur in a Pick-to-Light system?